 Policies can support healthy behaviors and lead to increased healthy eating.
 If your place of faith does not already have a healthy foods policy you may want to consider developing one.
 Policies can produce change in our surroundings that help us eat healthy foods.
-For example, a faith policy could requi beverages are served.
-Whereas: y could require that water and healthy options be provided at meetings events.
+For example, a faith community policy could require that water and healthy options be provided at meetings and events.
 We have included an example of a healthy food policy below.
-Date Whereas:
+A copy of this policy is found in the appendix.